 Anjali Mitter Duva is an Indian American writer raised in France.
 She is the author of the bestselling historical novel FAINT PROMISE OF RAIN.
 She is also a co-founder of Chhandika, a non-profit organization that teaches and presents India's classical storytelling kathak dance.
 Educated at Brown University and MIT, Anjali is a frequent speaker at conferences, festivals, libraries, schools and other cultural institutions.
-She was a finalist for a 2018 Artist Fellowship from the Massachusetts Cultural Council.
+She was a finalist for a 2018 Artist Fellowship from the Massachusetts Cultural Council, and is a teaching scholar for Grub Street Writers.
 In her spare time, she runs a book club for teens and the Arlington Author Salon, a quarterly literary series.
 She lives in the Boston area with her husband and two daughters, and is currently at work on her second novel.

 More of the story